 - Driver: The class name of the JDBC driver to use.
-Be sure to copy the JDBC driver relevant to the database engine to one of the locations given below.
+Make sure to copy the JDBC driver relevant to the database engine to the

-dropins directory during server startup.
-For example, if you are using MySQL, you would specify
+<PRODUCT_HOME>/repository/components/lib/directory.
+For example, if you are using MySQL, specify

-- User Name: The connection user name to pass to the JDBC driver to establish the connection
+- User Name: The connection user name that will be passed to the JDBC driver to establish the connection.

-- Password: The connection password to pass to the JDBC driver to establish the connection
+- Password: The connection password that will be passed to the JDBC driver to establish the connection.

-- Data Source Configuration Parameters: Allows you to specify the datasource connection pool parameters when creating an RDBMS datasource
+- Data Source Configuration Parameters: Allows you to specify the datasource connection pool parameters when creating a RDBMS datasource.

-- After creating datasources, they appear on the Data Sources page.
-If required, you can edit or delete them by clicking Edit or Delete.
+After creating datasources, they appear on the Data Sources page.
+You can edit and delete them as needed by clicking Edit or Delete links.

 When adding an RDBMS datasource, be sure to copy the JDBC driver JAR file for your database to